-Volkswagen International Finance N.V., is a 100% subsidiary of Volkswagen Finance Luxemburg S.A., who in turn is a 100% subsidiary of Volkswagen AG ('VWAG').
+Volkswagen International Finance N.V. is a 100% subsidiary of Volkswagen Finance Luxemburg S.A., who in turn is a 100% subsidiary of Volkswagen AG (hereinafter: VWAG).
 The Company is a public limited liability company and the main purpose of the Company is the financing of and participation in Group companies.
 VIF has access to several funding sources such as bonds, notes and commercial paper as well as intercompany loans.
 All external issuances of financial instruments are guaranteed by VWAG.
+We paid specific attention in our audit to a number of areas driven by the operations of the company and our risk assessment.

-We start by determining materiality and identifying and assessing the risks of material misstatement of the financial statements, whether due to fraud or error in order to design audit procedures responsive to those risks and to obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
+We determined materiality and identified and assessed the risks of material misstatement of the financial statements, whether due to fraud or error in order to design audit procedures responsive to those risks and to obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.